New Chromaticity Diagram

 The prominent bulges to the left and right of the lower jaw are the "lens type" ears of this species.
 The acoustic lenses are formed of fatty tissue connecting directly to the inner ear.
 Both the "horn type" outer ears on the sides of the head and the middle ears are unused and have atrophied in this species.

 The figure shows the bottlenose dolphin is quite capable of seeing straight ahead using its uniquely shaped eyeballs and flexible eye socket.
 [The eyes may be easier to see when the picture is printed on paper.]
-Estimates are the eyes share a 20-30 degree forward field of view.
+See also this profile view Estimates are the eyes share a 20-30 degree forward field of view.
 This value is similar to the acoustic field of view provided by the acoustic transmitter formed within the melon of its forehead.

 There are strong indications that the echolocation capability of the bottlenose dolphin provides an imaging capability equivalent in angular resolution to the imaging capability of its eyes (which lack foveola).
 In murky water, the bottlenose depends on its acoustic capabilities much more than its eyes.